-In bin $j$, we have $N_j$ stars, and for a star $i$ with velocity and measurement uncertainty ($v^k_i$, $\sigma^k_i$) within that bin, we determine its likelihood compared to the model for each of the three velocity components as follows:
+In bin $j$, we have $N_j$ stars, and for a star, $i$, with a velocity and measurement uncertainty ($v^k_i$, $\sigma^k_i$) within that bin, we determined its likelihood compared to the model for each of the three velocity components as follows:

 The collective likelihood of all $N_j$ stars in this bin is given by $L_j^k = \sum_{i=1}^{N_{\rm j}} \log(P^k_{i,j})$, and the likelihood of combining all bins is represented by $L^k = \sum_{j=6}^{N_{\rm bin}} L_j^k$.